YahooArchive/mojito-shaker/docs/shaker_overview.rst

 ::

 	// No logic to write!
-	// Rollups are picked up automatically based on dependencies and filenames :)
+	// Rollups are picked up automatically based on dependencies, context and filenames :)

 When dealing with multiple dimensions, the logic that you have to write can quickly become complicated.
 With Shaker, we do all of this automatically for you.
 You just put your assets with the right name and Shaker will take care of adding them if needed.